cho-scw/product-data-engineering/Productboard Customer Feedback Report/README.md

 # Productboard Customer Feedback ETL

-Please refer to the Jupyter Notebook for instructions.
+1. Please refer to the Jupyter Notebook for instructions on the ETL.
+1. ETL technical document can be found [here](https://securecodewarrior.atlassian.net/l/c/RpmTPha3).